patricklafrance/wmfnext-shell/README.md

 Data fetching is an important part of an application and React Router is really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
 In this example, we will render in a page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

+ > **Note**
+ >
+ > Using React Router loader is one solution to data fetching.
+Depending of the needs of an application, it might not be the best solution.
+For example, React Router loaders doesn't play very well with [TanStack Query](https://tanstack.com/query/latest).

 👉 First, add a new page with a loader function to the remote module application.

 ```tsx